Haris Alexiou: 1970s

 The first important step in her career was her participation with George Dalaras in the album Mikra Asia (Asia Minor) written by Apostolos Kaldaras and Pythagoras (Pythagoras Papastamatiou) in 1972.
 A historic album, the biggest hit of the '70s and included in "Minos-EMI's 100 Greatest Hits of the Century."

 In 1973, Alexiou participated in the albums Kalimera ilie (Good Morning, Sun) by Manos Loïzos and Lefteris Papadopoulos, Byzantinos Esperinos (Byzantine Vesper) by Apostolos Kaldaras and Lefteris Papadopoulos and Odos Aristotelous (Aristotelous Street) by Yannis Spanos and Lefteris Papadopoulos.
-Meeting Manos Loïzos was the beginning of a lifelong friendship and a prolific collaboration.
+Alexiou and Loïzos later became lifelong friends.

 In 1975, her first personal album, 12 'Laika' Songs, was released.
 One of the songs, "Dimitroula", originally sung in the 1930s by Roza Eskenazi, has become an all-time standard.
 In the same year, she appeared in "boites" in Plaka, pioneering a new way of presenting songs, completely different from the conventional big nightclubs.
 It was the first year after the fall of the military junta, a time for political songs and the revival of "rebetika" songs, and Alexiou sang traditional songs, ballads, modern songs, folk songs and rebetika.

 For many years, she collaborated with George Dalaras, Dimitra Galani, Vasilis Papakonstantinou and Yiannis Parios.
 Her concerts in stadiums and theatres, with songs written by Manos Loïzos, Lefteris Papadopoulos, Nikolopoulos, Giannis Spanos, Theodorakis, Stavros Kouyioumtzis and others, were extremely successful.
 Her popularity reached its peak and since then, she has been "Haroula of Greece".

 In 1979, the album Ta tragoudia tis Haroulas (Haroula's Songs) was released.
 Manos Loïzos had written the music and the lyrics were written by Manolis Rasoulis and Pythagoras (Pythagoras Papastamatiou).
 From this album, "o Fantaros" ("The Soldier") immediately became a big hit, while "Ola se thymizoun" ("All Things Remind Me of You") is considered one of the most beautiful Greek ballads of all time.